Metaculus Help: Spread the word

 In the headline question to this series, I defined a global catastrophe as a 10% decrease in the world population in any period of 5 years.

-The question resolves positively if catastrophe occurs resulting principally from the principally due to the deployment of some Artificial Intelligence system(s) that claims at least 10% in any period of 5 years or less before 2100, and resolves as ambiguous if no global catastrophe occurs.
+The question resolves positively if a catastrophe occurs resulting principally from the principally due to the deployment of some artificial intelligence system(s) that claims at least 10% of the human population in any period of 5 years or less before 2100, and resolves as ambiguous if no global catastrophe occurs.